kostas214/LunarCore-on-Android/README.md

 Congratulations you have succesfully installed the LunarCore server
 ## Client installation
-1. Download and install the modified game client from [here](https://github.com/kostas214/LunarCore-on-Android/releases/download/v2.1/LunarCore-on-Android.apk)
+1. Download and install the latest modified game client from [here](https://github.com/kostas214/LunarCore-on-Android/releases)
 2. Log in with any username and password

 ## Starting the server